helarteDeProgrmar/recorecobook/README.md

 and selected author.
 - **RecommenderAgent**: Receives user preferences, communicates with the Ingestor to fetch books, applies a similarity heuristic, and sends back top recommendations.
-- **IngestorAgent**: Mock agent that simulates book retrieval by author (can later be integrated with Google Books API).
+- **IngestorAgent**: Agent that take books written by an author with Google Books API.

 ## 📁 Project Structure